Barilla defies crisis with new Italian investment

 By Lisa Jucca

-PARMA, Italy The world's leading pasta-maker, Barilla, is defying Italy's recession by opening a 40-million-euro ($52 million) plant near its Parma home base, just as other big industrial names are pulling out of the country or freezing investments.
+PARMA, Italy, Oct 8 World leading pasta-maker Barilla is defying Italy's recession by opening a 40-million-euro ($52 million) plant near its Parma home base, just as other big industrial names are pulling out of the country or freezing investments.

-The new plant, located in Italy's northern Emilia Romagna region, is a relatively modest investment, reflecting a drive by the 135-year-old company to keep up with cultural changes at home and abroad, or even lead them.
+The new plant in Italy's northern Emilia Romagna region, to be opened by Prime Minister Mario Monti, reflects a drive by the 135-year-old company to keep up with cultural changes at home and abroad, or even lead them.

-Barilla has its sights set on ever busier Italians, who have traditionally made their own pasta sauce, and fast-growing economies such as Brazil, where Italian cuisine is already popular, and China, which may be a tougher market to crack.
+At home Barilla aims to sell more ready foods to ever busier Italians, who have traditionally made their own pasta sauces.
+Abroad it wants to expand in fast-growing economies such as Brazil, where consumers are open to the delights of Italian cuisine, and China which may be a tougher market to crack.

+Its investment in Parma - whose ham and Parmesan cheese makes it Italy's food capital - is relatively modest and most of the workers will move from another plant.
+Nevertheless, the inauguration is a rare bright spot in Italy, where 140 large industrial sites are at risk of closure or shrinking.

+Alcoa Inc is shutting its Italian aluminum smelter and domestic carmaker Fiat has frozen a multi-billion investment plan in the country due to adverse market conditions.

 "Ready-made sauces are one of the most important ways to further develop our brand," Guido Barilla, Chairman of the family-owned company, told Reuters in an interview.
 "It made sense to build this plant here because Emilia Romagna produces some of the best tomatoes in the world."

-Alcoa Inc (AA.N) is shutting its Italian aluminium smelter and domestic carmaker Fiat FIA.MI has frozen a multi-billion investment plan in the country due to adverse market conditions and competition from low-cost production outside Europe.

-"The phase of deep restructuring that Italian companies face to adapt to global competition is still ongoing," Monti said as he officially opened the plant.
-"Italy is strongly positioned in the global food sector even though it faces competition from products that sound Italian, but do not taste Italian."
+For years, Barilla had used local supplier Rodolfi to make tomato and basil sauces and other bottled condiments.
+But it decided to build its own, high-tech plant to meet growing demand for easy-to-cook condiments at home and abroad.

-Italy is home to the "slow food" movement, a reaction to U.S.-style fast food that advocates cuisine based on fresh ingredients produced and consumed at a leisurely pace, but an increasing pace of life is hitting traditional home cooking.
+Italy is home to the "slow food" movement, a reaction to U.S.-style fast food which advocates cuisine based on fresh ingredients produced and consumed at a leisurely pace.

-"In due time, this segment will develop and improving the quality of the products will help it expand."
+However, an increasing pace of life is making Italians join people in countries such as the United States and Britain in moving away from traditional home cooking.

-The plant will employ 120 people when it runs at full speed, the vast majority from former local supplier Rodolfi.
-But more could be hired if Barilla manages to bring production from the current 35,000 tonnes of sauces a year to the 60,000 tonnes that represent the factory's full capacity.
+The plant is expected to employ around 120 people when it runs at full speed, the vast majority from the old Rodolfi site.

 Pasta-related products accounted for 40 percent of Barilla's 2011 sales of 3.9 billion euros.
 Of these, around five percent are from sauces and condiments, a share Barilla will seek to increase steadily under newly-appointed Chief Executive Claudio Colzani, an industry veteran recruited from the Unilever group.